bitfield/gotestdox/README.md

 In other words, `gotestdox` is not the thing.
 It's the thing that gets us to the thing, the end goal being meaningful test names (I like the term _literate_ test names).

+# Getting fancy

+`gotestdox`, with no arguments, will run the command `go test -json` and process its output.

+Any arguments you supply will be passed on to `go test`.
+For example:

+**`gotestdox -run ParseJSON`**

+will run the command:

+`go test -json -run ParseJSON`

+You can supply a list of packages to test, or any other arguments or flags understood by `go test`.
+However, `gotestdox` only prints events about *tests* (ignoring benchmarks and examples).

+If you want to run `go test -json` yourself, for example as part of a shell pipeline, and pipe its output into `gotestdox`, you can do that too:

+**`go test -json | gotestdox`**

+If `gotestdox` detects that its input is not attached to a terminal, it will wait for you to pipe JSON data into it.
+Otherwise, it will run the tests for you and process the output.

 # Hints

-`gotestdox` encourages you to create subtests with descriptive names, because the results read nicely.
+`gotestdox` encourages you to create tests and subtests with descriptive names, because the results read nicely.
 For example, here's a snippet of one of its own tests:

 ```go
 func TestSentence(t *testing.T) {